-After the boards are cut sand away any rough edges.
+After the boards are cut and remember to sand away rough edges.

 We’re going to begin by drilling the pumpkin together using two .11 inch boards.
-Remember to drill pilot holes so your wood doesn’t split.
-Three screws per piece is perfect and drill pilot holes first.
+In using e screws per piece is perfect and drill pilot holes first.

-While this piece is drying we’re going to gather our planter box pieces and begin putting them together using finishing nails.
+While this piece is drying we’re gather the planter box pieces and begin putting them together using finishing nails.

 Build and Connect Planter Box